sirishatade/sirishatade/README.md

-👋 Hi, I’m Sirisha Tadepalli
+👋 Hi, I’m Sirisha Tadepalli.
 Here are some of my python scripts, enjoy!